 A: The most important things to bring to lessons with Lunazul are a positive attitude and a smile!
-Also include a bathing suit, or two, sunscreen, and some athletic and swimming abilities.
-If you are not the strongest swimmer, we can provide a life vest.
+Also include a bathing suit and sunscreen.
+We will provide the board, leash, and rashguard.
+We have changing rooms and lockers available in the store.

 Q: How many lessons should I take if I’m a beginner SUP-er or surfer?

 A: We recommend our students take 1-2 SUP lessons before venturing out on their own, and 1-7 surf lessons.
-Learning to Stand Up Paddle is generally easier to learn, and requires less instruction, unless a student is hoping to learn paddle surfing or SUP Yoga, which are both taught at Lunazul as well.
+Learning to Stand Up Paddle is generally easier, and requires less instruction, unless a student is hoping to learn paddle surfing, which we can also teach!
 Surfing can be picked up easily, depending on your athletic ability, though the first lesson can be a lot of new information to grasp.
 If you have time and resources to take more than one lesson, we definitely recommend it!
 Surfing is like anything else; Practice makes Perfect! (or pretty darn close to it!)

 Q: Can I take a surf or SUP lesson if I am not a strong swimmer?

 A: Yes, of course!
 Most people feel more comfortable being in the water when they know how to swim.
-We do recommend it, but Lunazul has life vests, and Instructors who are strong swimmers, that those less confident in their swimming ability can definitely use, and depend on.
+We do recommend it, but Lunazul has instructors who are strong swimmers, so that those less confident in their swimming ability can happily take a lesson.

-Q: Can Lunazul teach surfing to a person physically disabled, who is not able to use certain body parts to surf?
+Q: Can Lunazul teach surfing to a person who is physically disabled?

 A: Absolutely.
 Lunazul’s entire mission is to make surfing fun and accessible to as many people as we can.
-If a person operates their life from a wheelchair, is missing a limb, or has any other kind of disability, we do not discriminate.
 We will do what it takes to get you surfing!
-We recommend that when you book your lessons at Lunazul, let the staff know your disability, so we can prepare ahead of time, and make your lessons and time with us as rockin’ as it can possibly be!
+We recommend that when you book your lessons at Lunazul, let the staff know your disability, so we can prepare ahead of time, and make your lessons and time with us successful.

 Q: I’ve had a physical injury recently, can I still learn to surf?